andrewy1n/pro-se-partner/PROJECT.md

 1. User describes situation, optionally uploads documents
 2. Case Intake classifies and dispatches Wave 1 agents
 3. Document Parser through Fee Waiver run in parallel; dashboard populates progressively
 4. Ends with one clear call to action: "Your UD-105 is ready.
-To file it, you'll need an e-filing account.
+To file it, you'll need an e-filing account at courtfiling.net.
 Here's how — it takes 5 minutes.
 Come back when you have your login."

 ### Stage 2 — Filing *(hackathon MVP)*
 1. User returns with e-filing credentials
-2. E-Filing activates, navigates the portal, uploads UD-105
+2. E-Filing activates, navigates courtfiling.net, uploads UD-105
 3. Dashboard updates: "Answer filed.
 Confirmation #XXXXX.
 Trial date set within 20 days."

 ### Stage 3 — Trial Preparation *(post-hackathon v2)*